Calorimetric Measurement of Multi-TeV Muons via Deep Regression: Results

 \paragraph{Input comparison: high-level features and raw inputs} As discussed in \autoref{s:features}, alongside the recorded calorimeter deposits, a range of high-level (HL) features are also fed into the neural network.
 To better understand what, if anything, the CNN learns extra from the raw information, we can study what happens when the inputs are changed.
 In \autoref{tab:results:inputs} we show the MI metric values for a range of different inputs.
 In cases when the raw inputs are not used, the neural network (NN) consists only of the fully connected layers.
 For this comparison, we use the MI computed during training on the monitoring-validation dataset and average over the five models trained per configuration.

 From these results we can see the CNN is able to extract more useful information from the raw data that our domain expertise provides, however we are still able to help the model perform better when we also leverage our knowledge.
 Moreover, we can see that the additionally computed HL-features provide a significant benefit to the energy-sum features.
 The importance of the top features as a function of true energy is illustrated in \autoref{fig:results:feature_importance}.
 From this, it is interesting to note the shift in importance between V[0] and V[26] (the sum of energy in cells above \SI{0.1}{\gev} and below \SI{0.01}{\gev}, respectively; see Appendix~\ref{s:features}, {\em infra}).
+This is due to the increased chance of high-energy deposits as the energy of the muon increases.
 The fact that the HL-features give access to a finer-grained summation of energy than the energy-pass-through connections in the CNN architecture (which sum all the energy in cells within the kernel-size, regardless of energy) is potentially why the HL-features are still useful; a further extension to the model, then, could be to also perform the binned summation during the energy pass-through.

 Figure~\ref{fig:results:input_comparison} shows the resolutions of the four different models on the holdout-validation data.
 From this we can clearly see the benefits of providing access to the raw-hit data.
 The benefits of the high-level features are most prominent in the low to medium energy range, where features V[0] and V[26] have very similar importance.